robfig/cron/README.md

 feature requests, and rough edges.
 It is based on a merge of master which contains various fixes to issues found over the years and the v2 branch which contains some backwards-incompatible features like the ability to remove cron jobs.
-In addition, v3 adds support for Go Modules and cleans up rough edges like the timezone support.
+In addition, v3 adds support for Go Modules, cleans up rough edges like the timezone support, and fixes a number of bugs.

 New features:

+- Support for Go modules.

+- Fewer bugs:
+  - 0f01e6b parser: fix combining of Dow and Dom (#70)
+  - dbf3220 adjust times when rolling the clock forward to handle non-existent midnight (#157)
+  - eeecf15 spec_test.go: ensure an error is returned on 0 increment (#144)
+  - 70971dc cron.Entries(): update request for snapshot to include a reply channel (#97)

+- Standard cron spec parsing by default (first field is "minute"), with an easy way to opt into the seconds field (quartz-compatible).
+Although, note that the year field (optional in Quartz) is not supported.

 - Extensible, key/value logging via an interface that complies with the github.com/go-logr/logr project.